diogoaurelio/schedoscopeWiki/Test-Framework.md

 * _Integration with Scalatest_: Test specification and result checking is based on [Scalatest](http://scalatest.org), with its expressive library of assertions.
 * _Local transformation execution_: In order to decouple testing from the availability of a Hadoop cluster environment and to achieve fast test execution times, the framework embeds various cluster components required for executing the different transformation types and configures most of them to run in _local_ mode.
 * _Typesafe test data specification_: Because the specification of input and output data of tests "lives" within Scala, we can completely eliminate errors stemming from wrong types, column names, etc. by compile time checks.
 Another beneficial side-effect of this approach is that one can use auto-completion in IDEs like Eclipse while writing tests.
 * _Default data generation_: The framework encourages you to write separate tests for different aspects of a view transformation by generating reasonable default values for non-specified columns of input data.
 It is thus possible to focus on some specific colums, reducing the effort of specifying test data to a minimal amount.
-This is in stark contrast to other approaches where the test data definition overhead encourages you to create one huge input data set coveriing all test cases.
+This is in stark contrast to other approaches where the test data definition overhead encourages you to create one huge input data set covering all test cases.

 Briefly summarized, writing a test of a given view `V` with the Schedoscope test framework consists of the following steps: